Choosing a business name: all you need to know

 Example: If your clothes shop in Leeuwarden has the same name as one in Sittard, you won't really get in each other's way.
 But if you start an online shop under the same name, it could confuse customers of your namesake in Sittard.

-Step 5: Check whether your business name is a brand or domain name
+Step 5: Check whether the domain name is available

 You can check that with the Foundation for Internet Domain Registration in the Netherlands (SIDN: Stichting Internet Domeinnaamregistratie Nederland).